hhkaos/awesome-arcgis/docs/templates/PARTNER_PAGE_TEMPLATE.md

 ```

 > **Recommendation**: include references to success stories from Esri website if there is any.

+### Customers

+> Mention customers in which they have implemented ArcGIS

 ## Esri related news & demos